anshua/WhatAsap/README.md

 Server and Database:-
-1) Open a terminal, and execute cd ~ mkdir postgresql cd postgresql
+1) Open a terminal, and execute
+    i)   cd ~
+    ii)  mkdir postgresql
+    iii) cd postgresql
     This creates a directory where your database and other files will be located.
-2)Now execute
+2)  Now execute
     /usr/lib/postgresql/10/bin/initdb -D dbis

    (If you have an older version of PostgreSQL, your path may be slightly different, such as 9.5 or 9.4 instead of 9.6)